 \section{Introduction}

-Nash Equilibrium in normal-form games (\textit{i.e.}, zero-sum games and general-sum games) are ubiquitously used to model the strategic behaviour of rational utility maximizing players in games.
-Recently, the field of multiagent reinforcement learning (MARL) has made significant strides in solving equilibrium in games, including AI in chess \& poker games~\cite{7,14} and real-time strategy (RTS) games~\cite{6,13}.
-In the context of non-cooperative multi-agent games, the violation of the Markov property necessitates the exploration of potential interactions with opponents for the purpose of strategy selection and decision-making \cite{12}.
-For large-scale problems characterized by complex strategy spaces, the Policy Space Response Oracle (PSRO) offers an effective open-ended framework for problem-solving~\cite{1}.
+Nash equilibrium in normal-form games (\textit{i.e.}, zero-sum games and general-sum games) is widely employed to model the strategic behavior of rational, utility-maximizing players in games.
+Recently, the field of Multiagent Reinforcement Learning (MARL) has made substantial progress in solving equilibrium in games, including AI in chess \& poker games \cite{7,14} and real-time strategy (RTS) games \cite{6,13}.
+In the context of non-cooperative multiagent games, the violation of the Markov property necessitates exploration of potential interactions with opponents for the purpose of strategy selection and decision making \cite{12}.
+For large-scale problems characterized by complex strategy spaces, the Policy Space Response Oracle (PSRO) offers an effective open-ended framework for problem-solving \cite{1}.

-Previous works have revealed the presence of transitive and cyclic structures within zero-sum games \cite{5}.
-In this context, it has been established that diversity strategy approaches exhibit efficacy in the learning of Nash equilibrium within cyclic game scenarios \cite{11}.
-In the field of modeling diversity within PSRO, multiple notable methods have been put forth, \textit{e.g.}, UDF-PSRO \cite{2} and UDM-PSRO \cite{3}.
-Nevertheless, the objective of enhancing diversity does not ensure the attainment of convergence towards the Nash equilibrium.
-Our work advances an original approach by introducing the concept of advantage as an autonomous evaluative metric.
-The definition of advantage function is grounded in the principles of the transitive rule of games.
-It is notable that this metric's computability remains feasible even within scenarios characterized by the unavailability of the opponent's prevailing strategy.
-We establish the mathematical equivalence between the advantage maximization and Nash equilibrium, and provide a methodology for exploring strategies with higher advantage in the PSRO framework.
+In zero-sum games, previous works have revealed the presence of transitive and cyclic structures \cite{5}.
+In this context, it has been established that diversity strategy approaches exhibit efficacy in learning Nash equilibrium within cyclic game scenarios \cite{11}.
+In the realm of modeling diversity within PSRO, several notable methods have been put forth, \textit{e.g.}, UDF-PSRO \cite{2} and UDM-PSRO \cite{3}.
+However, the objective of enhancing diversity does not guarantee the attainment of convergence towards Nash equilibrium.
+Our work introduces an original approach by incorporating the concept of advantage as an autonomous evaluative metric.
+We establish the mathematical equivalence between advantage maximization and Nash equilibrium, and provide a methodology for exploring strategies with higher advantage in the PSRO framework.
 Our theory demonstrates that A-PSRO can approach the Nash equilibrium deterministically, enabling agents to learn strategies efficiently.